A line of colourful box files on a shelf.

 7. Disaffiliation

-1. The Societies Subcommittee may disaffiliate a society in accordance with the terms of the Affiliation Agreement.
+The Societies Executive may disaffiliate a society in accordance with the terms of the Affiliation Agreement.

-2. The decision of the Societies Subcommittee to disaffiliate a society shall be subject to appeal to SAEC, provided that an appeal is lodged within 72 hours after notice of the decision, and only on the following grounds:
+The decision of the Societies Executive to disaffiliate a society shall be subject to appeal provided that an appeal is lodged within 72 hours after notice of the decision, and only on the following grounds:

 1. Information not known at the time of the original decision.